JmfanBU/NNCS-Dubins-Car/README.md

 ```
 Replace the star part with the different suffix of .m file.

+The plotted trajectoreis and environment is stored in Benchmarks/*.pdf with the same filename.

 ## Neural-Network Controller
 Six different networks are provided in this repo.
 Three of them use tanh activation functions, and three of them use various activation functions (ReLU-tanh).
 The main difference between them is the value of Lipschitz constant.
 The networks are stored in NN.
 The format is as follows:
 ```